-Forrest Gander is a poet, translator, essayist, and editor of several anthologies of writing from Spain and Mexico.
-His 2011 poetry collection Core Samples from the World was a finalist for both the Pulitzer Prize and the National Book Critics Circle Award.
-His other books include two novels, As A Friend and Trace; the poetry collections Eye Against Eye, Torn Awake, Science & Steepleflower; and the essay collection Faithful Existence: Reading, Memory & Transcendence.
-Gander’s essays have appeared in The Nation, The Boston Review, and the New York Times Book Review, among others.
-He is the recipient of fellowships from the National Endowment for the Arts, the Guggenheim, Howard, and Whiting Foundations, and he has received two Gertrude Stein Awards for Innovative Poetry.
+Forrest Gander is a writer, translator, and editor of several anthologies of writing from Spain and Mexico.
+He is the author of more than a dozen books, including Twice Alive; Be With, which was longlisted for the 2018 National Book Award; and Core Samples from the World, a finalist for both the Pulitzer Prize and the National Book Critics Circle Award.
+His other books include two novels, As A Friend and The Trace; the poetry collections Be With, Eye Against Eye, Torn Awake, Science & Steepleflower; and the essay collection Faithful Existence: Reading, Memory & Transcendence.
+Gander’s essays have appeared in The Nation, The Boston Review, and the New York Times Book Review.
+He is the recipient of fellowships from the Library of Congress, the National Endowment for the Arts, the Guggenheim, Howard, United States Artists, and Whiting Foundations.

 As if iteration

 might introduce us